watsona4/scipy2016/SciPy2016TripReport.md

 > override or replace portions of the Fortran source code with Python,
 > to enable rapid development of new algorithms and methods.

-- Compared writing "Hello, world!" in Python, F77, C, and Cython
-- Showed how they can all call each other
-- Motivation was to have students write new code in Python, and embedding that code in the legacy Fortran code
-- Wrote a C API that can be called by Fortran, that initializes the Python interpreter, sends data from Fortran to Python, runs Python functions, and destroys the interpreter
-- Nothing really beyond what we have done in Lynx, but its a little simpler to integrate new code in an existing solver
+The presenter compared writing `"Hello, world!"` in Python, Fortran 77, C, and Cython, and showed how the different languages can all call each other.
+His motivation was to have his students write new code in Python, and embed that code in the legacy Fortran code.
+To facilitate this, he wrote a C API that can be called by Fortran, that initializes the Python interpreter, sends data from Fortran to Python, runs Python functions, and destroys the interpreter.
+This is the inverse of the approach we have taken in Lynx, and his wrappers make integrating new code into the existing solver easy.

 ### <a name="conda-forge"/>Community Powered Packaging with conda-forge
 (Philip Elson, Met Office)